hexagoncircle/hexagoncircle.github.io/README.md

 # Hexagon Circle

 Hey!
-I'm <strong>Ryan Mulligan</strong>, a front-end developer wandering around <strong>Seattle, Washington</strong>.
+I'm <strong>Ryan Mulligan</strong>, a front-end developer wandering around <strong>Denver, Colorado</strong>.
 This is the repo for my site.